Distributed-IoT-Software-Arch-Course/docker-playground/README.md

   - Port Mapping: Use `-p` or `--publish` to map container ports to host ports, enabling external access.
   - Example: `docker run -p 8080:80 mywebapp`

+The port mapping allows the container to be accessed from the host machine using the specified port.
+The `p` or `--publish` flag is used to map container ports to host ports, enabling external access.
+For example, the command `docker run -p 8080:80 mywebapp` maps port 80 in the container to port 8080 on the host machine.
+The port can be the same or different on the host and container in this way we can have multiple containers running on the same host machine or customize the port mapping for different services or on different environments.

 A visual representation of the default bridge network is shown below:

 ![docker_networking_bridge.png](images/docker_networking_bridge.png)